Country Updates

 Local Immigration

-Recently introduced in the new budget, the VAT rate for short stays in Netherlands (temporary housing as well) is due to increase from 9% to 21% starting with 1 Jan 2026.
+The VAT rate for short stays in Netherlands (temporary housing as well) has increased from 9% to 21% starting with 1 Jan 2026.

 10-12 weeks to obtain work permit and visa.
 V number takes 2 weeks to get and already allows to book appointments for town hall registrations.